pojol/braid/README.md

 # 4. Go to Bots tab
 # 5. Click Load button to load the bot
+# 6. Drag the testbot.bh file from the testbots directory to the bots page
-# 6. Click bottom-left Create Bot button to create instance
+# 7. Click bottom-left Create Bot button to create instance
-# 7. Click Run to the Next button to execute the bot step by step.
+# 8. Click Run to the Next button to execute the bot step by step.
 Monitor the bot-server interaction in the right preview window
 ```

 [![image.png](https://i.postimg.cc/LX5gbV34/image.png)](https://postimg.cc/xJrdkMZB)